 Trelissick house - rooms with a view

 Trelissick has been a home for thousands of years - evidenced by the Iron Age promontory fort at Roundwood Quay.
-The current house started life in the 1750's and has has seen many changes, both physical and in ownership.
+The current house started life in the 1750s and has seen many changes, both physical and in ownership.

 Ida Copeland gave the house along with the entire Trelissick estate to the National Trust in 1955 with the family retaining the house as their home.
 When the family chose to leave the main part of the house in 2012 we began the trial opening of a suite of ground floor rooms with magnificent views over the Carrick Roads and Fal Estuary which you can visit today.